telerik/blazor-docs/knowledge-base/chart-datatable-bind.md

 ## Description

+How to data bind the Telerik Blazor Chart to a DataTable?

-I want to use DataTable as a data source for the Chart series.
+How to use a DataTable as a data source for the Chart?

 ## Solution

 The Telerik UI for Blazor Chart does not support DataTable binding out of the box.
 To use DataTable instance as a data source for the series of the Chart you have to convert the DataTable to IEnumerable<T> e.g. List<T>.

-Here is a simple example:
+>caption Bind Chart to a converted DataTable

 ````CSHTML
 @using System.Data;